buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_5_Connecting_To_Wallets.md

 We start with React. `useMemo()` is a hook that loads stuff only if one of the dependencies changes.
 In our case, the value of `clusterApiUrl` will only change if the network that the user is connected to, changes.

-The first Solana import we have is `wallet-adapter-network` from `@solana/wallet-adapter-base`.
+The first Solana import we have is `WalletAdapterNetwork` from `@solana/wallet-adapter-base`.
 This is just an enumerable object for the available networks.

 The `WalletModalProvider` is exactly that lol - it's a fancy React component that will prompt the user to select their wallet.
 Ezpz.